wayofnumbers/wayofnumbers_hugo/content/post/TLDR_ctf_tryhackme_vulnversity/index.md

 - ➡️ Use `nmap` to gain knowledge of open port and services -> Find 80 port open, website on
 - ➡️ Use `GoBuster` to search for folders on web-server -> Find an upload form on `internal` folder
 - ➡️ Use `BurpSuite` to intercept the request and find out what upload format is supported -> `php` : No, `phtml`: YES!
-- ➡️ Upload reverse-shell payload with `.phtml` extension to bypass filtering: Gain a reverse shell
+- ➡️ Upload reverse-shell payload with `.phtml` extension to bypass filtering: -> Gain a reverse shell
 - ➡️ Within the reverse shell, use `find` to search for SUID files that can be used for previlige escalation -> Find `/bin/systemctl`
-- ➡️ Create a `SystemD` service file and use `/bin/systemctl` to enable and run it, gain root access!
+- ➡️ Create a `SystemD` service file and use `/bin/systemctl` to enable and run it,. -> Gain root access!
 WIN!
--

 ---